symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Sign the AccountLinkTransaction with **M** and announce it to the network.
+3. Sign the AccountKeyLinkTransaction with **M** and announce it to the network.

 .. example-code::